utcompling/textgrounder/README.txt

   * `tg-geolocate` is the script you probably want to use.
 It takes a CORPUS parameter to specify which corpus you want to act on (currently
-    recognized: `wikipedia`, `twitter`, and `twitter-wiki`, which is a combination of both corpora).
-This sets up additional arguments to specify the data files for the corpus/corpora to be loaded/evaluated.
+    recognized: `geotext`; a Wikipedia corpus, e.g. `enwiki-20120307` or `ptwiki-20120315`; `wikipedia`, which picks some "default" Wikipedia corpus, specifically `enwiki-20100905` (the same one used for the original Wing+Baldridge paper, and quite old by now); and `geotext-wiki`, which is a combination of both the `wikipedia` and `geotext` corpora).
+This sets up additional arguments to specify the data files for the corpus/corpora to be loaded/evaluated, and the language of the data, e.g. to select the correct stopwords list.
     The application to run is specified by the `--app` option; if omitted, it defaults to `geolocate-document` (other possibilities are `generate-kml` and `geolocate-toponym`).
 For the Twitter corpora,